Oskar Romm: Eastern Front and end of war

 On 12 January 1945, Soviet forces launched the Vistula–Oder offensive advancing into German-held territory, capturing Kraków, Warsaw and Poznań.
 In consequence, Romm as an experienced unit leader was transferred back to IV.
 Sturmgruppe of JG 3 again taking command of 15.
 Sturmstaffel.
 He took command from Leutnant Karl-Dieter Hecker who had taken command of the Sturmstaffel after Weydenhammer had been transferred in December 1944.
 On 21 January 1945, IV.
 Sturmgruppe was ordered to relocate from Gütersloh Airfield to Märkisch Friedland, present-day Mirosławiec, located approximately 75 km east of Stargard.
 With this transfer, the Sturmgruppe came under the control of the 1.
-Flieger-Division (1st Air Division), commanded by Generalmajor Robert Fuchs, and subordinated to II.
+Flieger-Division, commanded by Generalmajor Robert Fuchs, and subordinated to II.
 Fliegerkorps (2nd Air Corps), headed by General der Flieger Martin Fiebig.
 On 27 January, Märkisch Friedland had to be abandoned and the Sturmgruppe retreated to an airfield 75 km southwest of Stargard.
 Over the next weeks, the Sturmgruppe predominantly flew fighter-bomber missions in support of German ground forces retreating towards the Oder.

 Reichsmarschall Hermann Göring, the commander-in-chief of the Luftwaffe, visited the Sturmgruppe on 13 February at Prenzlau.
 Göring was furious when he learned that the pilots were unable to fly missions due to lack of fuel.
 On 17 February 1945, Romm was appointed Gruppenkommandeur (group commander) of IV.
 Sturmgruppe of JG 3.
 He succeeded Major Erwin Bacsila who was transferred to Jagdgeschwader 400 (JG 400—400th Fighter Wing).
 Command of 15.
 Sturmstaffel was then passed to Leutnant Karl-Dieter Hecker.
 The next day, the Sturmgruppe flew ground support missions southeast of Stargard.
 During this mission, Luftwaffe pilots claimed four aerial victories, including an Il-2 ground-attack aircraft by Romm.

+From 22 to 26 April during the Battle of the Oder–Neisse, the Sturmgruppe flew missions along the Oder in the sector of the 3rd Panzer Army.
+On 24 April, Romm's Fw 190 D-9 suffered engine failure during aerial combat with Il-2 ground-attack aircraft.
+Aborting the attack, crashed northeast of Prenzlau, near Brüssow.
+Severely injured, he was pulled from the wreck by the German infantry and picked up by members of the Sturmgruppe.
+The next day, he was evacuated to a hospital at Wismar and four days later to moved a hospital at Timmendorfer Strand.
+In consequence, command of the Sturmgruppe was passed on to Hauptmann Gerhard Koall.
+He had been nominated for the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) which was not approved before the war ended.